Non-reversible stationary states for majority voter and Ising dynamics on trees: The coalescing particles model

-It is clear that the law of $A^{-\infty}_t$ in $\mathbb P$ is independent of $t$, which implies that it is invariant for the generator $L$.
-Moreover, the law of $A^{-\infty}_0$ in $\mathbb P$ must be the unique maximal invariant law for $L$, since it is obtained as a limit of processes started from the maximal configuration $\omega^1$.
-Therefore it is also $\operatorname{Aut}(\mathcal T)$-invariant.
+By definition, the law of $A^{-\infty}_t$ in $\mathbb P$ is independent of $t$, which implies that it is stationary for the generator $L$.
+Moreover, the law of $A^{-\infty}_0$ in $\mathbb P$ must be the unique maximal stationary law for $L$, since it is obtained as a limit of processes started from the maximal configuration $\omega^1$.
+It is also $\operatorname{Aut}(\mathcal T)$-invariant, because the initial condition and the update rates are $\operatorname{Aut}(\mathcal T)$-invariant.
 Of course, it is possible that the process $A^{-\infty}$ is trivial, that is, that there is almost surely no particle at each vertex.
 We shall prove that this is not the case (Theorem~\ref{thm:info}).

 We now construct the process $A^{-\infty}$ as the limit of another sequence, in a way which is more amenable to analysis.
 Recall that the generator $L^n$ is identical to the generator $L$, except that it does not update the state of vertices in $\cup_{k\leq n}\mathbb V_k$.
 Introduce a new process $B^n$ which is a stationary Markov chain with generator $L^n$, and which is identically equal to one on $\cup_{k\leq n}\mathbb V_k$.
-Since this process has fixed boundary conditions on all layers $\mathbb V_k$ for $k$ sufficiently small, it is easy to see through an argument involving coupling from the past that this process is uniquely defined at all times---both positive and negative.
+Since this process has fixed boundary conditions on all layers $\mathbb V_k$ for $k$ sufficiently small, it is easy to see through an argument involving coupling from the past~\cite{propp1997coupling} that this process is uniquely defined at all times---both positive and negative.
 This is because particles flow only upwards from the base layers, at which particles are always present.
-Thus, if we fix a vertex and condition on all Poisson clocks (for both positive and negative times), then it is easy to see that its state at time zero does not depend on its state at time $-t$ when $t$ is larger than a random but almost-surely finite time.
+Thus, if we fix a vertex and condition on all Poisson clocks (for both positive and negative times), then it is easy to see that its state at time zero does not depend on its state at time $-t$ when $t$ is larger than a random but almost surely finite time.
 Write $B^n=(B_t^n)_{t\in\mathbb R}$ for this process.

 Note that the family of processes $B^n$---indexed by $n$---live on the same probability space (which defines the Poisson clocks), and are therefore naturally coupled.
 It is easy to see that in this coupling $B_t^n\leq B_t^m$ for any $n\leq m$ and at any time $t\in\mathbb R$.
-In particular, the process $B^{-\infty}:=\lim_{n\to-\infty}B^n$ is well-defined as a pointwise limit, and it is easy to see that this process is also invariant under the generator $L$.
+In particular, the process $B^{-\infty}:=\lim_{n\to-\infty}B^n$ is well-defined as a pointwise limit.
+Since each $B^n$ is stationary for $L^n$ and since $L^n$ converges pointwise to $L$, this limit is stationary for $L$.

 \begin{lemma} The processes $A^{-\infty}$ and $B^{-\infty}$ are almost surely equal. \end{lemma}

 \begin{proof} By taking into account the fact that $B^n$ is defined with all-one boundary conditions, it is straightforward to see that almost surely $B^n\geq A^{-\infty}$ for all $n$.
 Therefore almost surely $B^{-\infty}\geq A^{-\infty}$.
 But $B^{-\infty}$ is stationary for $L$ and $A^{-\infty}$ is the maximal stationary process for the same generator, which implies that $B^{-\infty}\preceq A^{-\infty}$.
 This is possible only if $B^{-\infty}=A^{-\infty}$ almost surely. \end{proof}